“Communities in Schools® (CIS™) saved my entire life.”

 Currently, Hamilton is working towards her full Licensed Clinical Social Worker (LLC SW) credential after graduating with a degree in Psychology and a Masters in Social Work in 2017 from Fayetteville State University.

 Many children face challenges both inside and outside the classroom.
-Through a school-based site coordinator, Communities In Schools strategically aligns and delivers needed resources so that students can focus on learning.
+Through a school-based site coordinator, CIS strategically aligns and delivers needed resources so that students can focus on learning.
 It is the only nonprofit proven to keep kids in school and to help them graduate on time.
 CIS uses a coordinated, individualized approach.
 That’s what makes us effective, along with robust support from a network of individuals, businesses and organizations!